 For the purpose of assessing the concentration of credit risk with respect to accounts receivable and significant customers, we treat a group of customers under common control or customers that are affiliates of each other as a single customer.
-For the years ended December 31, 2023, 2022, and 2021, we did not have any customers that accounted for 10% or more of our revenue.
-As of December 31, 2023 we had one customer that accounted for 10% of our net accounts receivable balance that has since been collected within typical business terms.
+For the years ended December 31, 2024, 2023, and 2022, we did not have any customers that accounted for more than 10% of our revenue.
+As of December 31, 2024 and 2023, we had one customer that accounted for 12% and 10% of our net accounts receivable balance, both of which were collected within typical business terms.

 Our business model relies on educational content and credentialing programs from educator partners.
 Our largest educator partner has global brand recognition and supplies a variety of in-demand content across multiple domains.
-The loss of or significant reduction in this partnership or one of our other largest partners could have a material impact on our results of operations and cash flows.
+The loss of or significant reduction in this partnership or one of our other largest educator partners could have a material adverse effect on our financial position, results of operations, and cash flows.